petersonsroberts-sketch/babyhush/privacy.md

 # Privacy Policy

-[Your App Name] does not collect, store, or share any personal data.
+BabyHush does not collect, store, or share any personal data.

 The app works fully offline and does not require account creation.
 No analytics, tracking, or third-party services are used.